(Updated on 29 March 2016 by Sam Wang – new material at end)

 What is the Popular Meta-Margin?

-The Popular Meta-Margin is the amount of opinion swing that is needed to bring the Median Electoral Vote Estimator to a tie.
+The Popular Meta-Margin works like the more familiar margin between two candidates.
+It is defined the amount of opinion swing that is needed to bring the Median Electoral Vote Estimator to a tie.
 It helps you think about how far ahead one candidate really is.
 For example, if you think support for your candidate is understated by 1%, this can overcome an unfavorable Meta-Margin of less than 1%.
 If you think that between now and Election Day, 1% of voters will switch from the other candidate to yours, this is a swing of 2% and can compensate for a Meta-Margin of 2%.
 The Meta-Margin has a useful precision of approximately a tenth of a percentage point.

 What if I think that polls are biased against my candidate?
 Do you provide a tool for me to see how a bias changes things?